Virtual Meeting Notice: Until further notice, the CAC will be meeting via Zoom video conference.

 - Turn off the water after you wet your toothbrush.
 There is no need to keep the water running while brushing your teeth.
 Just wet your brush and fill a glass for mouth rinsing.

 - Use your water meter to check for hidden water leaks.
 Read the house water meter before and after a two-hour period when no water is being used.
 If the meter does not read exactly the same, there is a leak.

-The CAC is in the process of creating an inventory of the city’s natural resources, which will contribute to future land, planning, and zoning decisions.
-The NRI is being conducted under the guidance of the state’s Department of Environmental Conservation and with technical assistance from the Cornell Cooperative Extension.
-Here’s a recent article about our work in the Highlands Current.
+The CAC developed an NRI which is an inventory of the city’s natural resources.
+It will contribute to future land, planning, and zoning decisions.
+The NRI was produced under the guidance of the state’s Department of Environmental Conservation and with technical assistance from the Cornell Cooperative Extension.
+Here’s a local article about the process Highlands Current.

 CAC Opposes Newburgh Anchorages in the Hudson River

 The city of Beacon’s CAC opposes the proposed Newburgh anchorages on the Hudson River for numerous environmental, safety, and economic reasons.
 You can read our letter to the US Coast Guard and the US Army Corps of Engineers here (.pdf).

 CAC Recommendations Regarding the City of Beacon’s 2007 Comprehensive Plan